 From the tool you get the necessary data from a local server or computer and they are then converted into a reporting or dashboard.
 After that, the information is shared with those colleagues for which it is relevant.

 There are several reasons why it makes sense to get started with this tool from Microsoft.
 We put the various advantages for you in a row:

-Are you curious about the possibilities of this tool within the company or organization where you work?
-Learnit helps you on your way with a free webinar, that you can here can see.Link
+Are you curious about the possibilities of this tool within the company or organisation where you work?
+Learnit helps you on your way with a free webinar, which you can here can watch.Link

 One of the most up-to-the-point releases of the IT area is Office 2019.
 A year ago, the new Office was already announced, but it really won't take long.
 The package is expected in the second half of 2018 and can already be seen for some companies.

 So again, Microsoft launches the new software bundle.
 There are some notable changes compared to the 2016 version.
 These changes will remain, because unlike Office 365, there will be no major intermediate upgrades for this package.
 For Office 2019, you pay once for an perpetual license, where Office 365 charges a monthly or annual fee.
 Microsoft does use the same code base for Office 2019 as for 365.
 This is not a guarantee that Office 2019 will contain the same features, but it is obvious that there will be a large number of similarities.
 Therefore, for anyone familiar with Office 365, the changes will be minimal.
 Of course, compared to Office 2016, there is a change.

 This also changes the OneNote app, which is widely used to create annotations.
 Office 2016 includes a desktop version and a separate Windows app for Windows 10.
 OneNote's existing desktop app does not get new features, but Microsoft will still take care of the necessary security and bug maintenance until October 2020.
 On the other hand, the Windows 10 app will still follow updates with new features.
 Which updates are exactly what Microsoft does not want to release yet.